DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/040 Resources/040 Customize Resource Headers.md

 ##### React

-    Implement a callback function with custom template and assign it to the [resourceCellRender](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellRender) property.
+    Implement a callback function with a custom template and assign it to the [resourceCellRender](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellRender) property.

     <!-- tab: App.js -->
     import React from 'react';